eugene-eeo/bib/README.md

     $ bib outdated
     spotdl
-    $ bib outdated | xargs pip install -U

-bib basically maintains a directory of files, where each file contains your top-level pip packages. when you run `bib outdated`, you get the intersection of the outdated packages and the top level packages.
+bib basically maintains a directory of files, where each file contains your top-level pip packages. when you run `bib outdated`, you get the intersection of the outdated packages and packages you've added to bib.

 bib doesn't know about versions. as such it should only be used to manage your